 Is supportive care always carried out at a veterinarian’s surgery?

-Not always, in some cases, your cat may be discharged from the veterinary practice and sent home to be cared for by the owner.
-This may vary depending on the level of confidence the cat owner has your family set up (are you out of the house for long periods of time, is it a busy house which may be disruptive to a recuperating cat).
+Not always, in some cases, your cat may be discharged from the veterinary practice and cared for at home.
+This may vary depending on the level of confidence the cat owner has your family set up.
+Things such as if are you out of the house for long periods of time?
+Is it a busy house which may be disruptive to a recuperating cat?

 Your cat may need some basic medical procedures such as changing feeding tubes, maintaining hydration levels (by injecting fluids under the skin), giving medications either orally or by injection, syringe feeding the anorexic cats.
 If you are out of the house for long periods of time, it may also be recommended that your cat stay in the surgery for a little longer.